 The remaining building and ruins you can visit are the result of a long and difficult history, originating in the 10th century and running up until the assassination of the Portuguese king and his heir in 1908.
 The castle takes around an hour to thoroughly explore, and it’s a very pleasant, gentle walk.

 We went ziplining in Sintra a few years back, but the company doesn’t seem to exist anymore.
 It was a lot of fun, and great for older children to expore the National Park.
 I have found some great alternatives and creative experiences for kids, but haven’t experienced them myself.

 A good 10 minute uphill walk from the castle, you’ll find the exquisite former summer residence of the Portuguese Royal Family: The Pena Palace, a world of whimsy and wonder.
 This exuberant and colourful palace is a perfect example of what royal money did when it had no limits (similar to another example we’ve visited, the Brighton’s Royal Pavilion).

 As we walked through it, we kept finding fantastic mixes of textures, detail and the playful combination of bright and bold colours, together with gorgeous tiling give the palace a wonderfully quirky facade.

 We found ourselves spending the majority of the time exploring the various terraces and courtyards, but if you wish to visit the royal quarters you can also do so.

 Baby-buggies are parked at the entrance so you will need to carry little ones around.
 Parents of toddlers beware that when roaming the battlements there are some steep drops protected only by low stone walls, so you will need to keep a tight grip.

-nb: This post isn’t sponsored, nor have I received any kind of compensation for recommending these businesses.
-I simply hope my recommendations help you plan your very own family trip to Sintra.
+nb: This post isn’t sponsored, nor have I received any kind of compensation for recommending these businesses, but I may get a commission from some links in case you book it.
+Find out more about how it all works here.
+I hope my recommendations help you plan your very own family trip to Sintra.